groegercesg/Questions-about-Any-Questions/README.md

 Jonathan Dimbleby hosted the program from 1987 to 2019, taking over from John Timpson, in March 2019 he announced that he would "stand down... at the end of June."
 Shaun Ley, Ritula Shah, Ed Stourton and Julian Worricker served as interim moderators.
 In October 2019, Chris Mason was announced as Dimbleby's successor.

+Below you can see I timeline I have created of who was hosting Any Questions: